The Non-cutoff Boltzmann Equation in Bounded Domains: Introduction

-For the boundary problem of the non-cutoff Boltzmann equation, the main difficulty is to deal with the boundary effect and non-cutoff Boltzmann collision operator involving velocity regularity.
-In the cutoff case, the cutoff Boltzmann collision operator obeys the $L^1_{x,v}$ estimate (proved in \cite{Diperna1989}), and $L^2_{x,v}$--$L^\infty_{x,v}$ estimate (proved in \cite{Guo2009}).
-In the former case, one can use the trace theorem from \cite{Ukai1986} to derive the $L^1_{x,v}$ control on the boundary, and then apply the Diperna-Lions convergence argument \cite{Diperna1989} to obtain the global existence; see for instance \cite{Hamdache1992,Cercignani1992,Mischler2000}.
+For the boundary problem of the non-cutoff Boltzmann equation, the main difficulty is to deal with the boundary effect and non-cutoff collision operator involving velocity diffusion.
+In the cutoff case, the cutoff Boltzmann collision operator obeys the $L^1_{x,v}$ estimate (\cite{Diperna1989}), and $L^2_{x,v}$--$L^\infty_{x,v}$ estimate (\cite{Guo2009}).
+In the former case, one can use the trace theorem from \cite{Ukai1986} to derive the $L^1_{x,v}$ control on the boundary, and then apply the Diperna-Lions convergence argument \cite{Diperna1989} to obtain the global existence for renormalized solution; see for instance \cite{Hamdache1992,Cercignani1992,Mischler2000}.
 In the latter case, one can use the decomposition $L=-\nu+K$, where $\nu\approx\<v\>^\ga$ is a positive function and $K$ is a compact operator, and apply the semigroup method and the Duhamel principle, which is roughly

-where the backward exit time $t_\b(x,v)= \min\big\{\tau>0\,:\,x-v\tau\in\pa\Omega\big\}$.
+where $t_\b(x,v)= \min\big\{\tau>0\,:\,x-v\tau\in\pa\Omega\big\}$ is the backward exit time.
 With a delicate study of the backward characteristic line, one can obtain the global existence for the cutoff Boltzmann equation; e.g. \cite{Guo2009,Cao2019}.

-In the non-cutoff case, however, the $L^1_{x,v}$ estimate and the delicate decomposition $L=-\nu+K$ do not hold.
-(The semigroup method and Duhamel principle are still available for the non-cutoff Boltzmann equation in the whole space, as mentioned in \cite{Deng2020}, but the corresponding semigroup $e^{-tL}$ for the non-cutoff case doesn't adhere to the nice structure as the semigroup $e^{-\nu t}$ for the cutoff case, where the latter one is an exponentially-decay function.
-This creates barriers between the semigroup Duhamel method and the $L^2_{x,v}$--$L^\infty_{x,v}$ approach.)
-In such a situation, working within the domain $\Omega$ could be an essentially difficult task.
+{{ }} In the non-cutoff case, however, the simple $L^1_{x,v}$ estimate and the delicate decomposition $L=-\nu+K$ do not hold.
+(The semigroup method and Duhamel principle are still available for the non-cutoff case in the whole space, as mentioned in \cite{Deng2020}, but the corresponding semigroup $e^{-tL}$ doesn't keep the nice structure of the semigroup $e^{-\nu t}$ for the cutoff case, where the latter one is an exponentially-decay function.
+This may create barriers between the semigroup Duhamel method and the $L^2_{x,v}$--$L^\infty_{x,v}$ approach.)
+In such a situation, the analysis within the domain $\Omega$ could be an essentially difficult task.